laravel/docs/upgrade.md

 ]);
 ```

 In addition, the `firstOrCreate` method now accepts a `$values` array as its second argument.
 This array will be merged with the first argument to the method (`$attributes`) when creating the related model if one does not already exist.
-This changes makes this method consistent with the `firstOrCreate` methods offered by other relationship types:
+This change makes this method consistent with the `firstOrCreate` methods offered by other relationship types:

 ```php
 $user->roles()->firstOrCreate([